Protecting Cool, Clean Water in Working Forests on

 The federal services recognized that temporary increases in stream temperatures recover within 5-15 years to pre-harvest conditions.(FP HCP Chapter 4d pgs.
 239-241) Forest management over 40–60-year rotations do not create persistent and permanent change in water temperature, in fact on average minor temperature response measured in the Hardrock and Softrock studies (0.5-1°C) occurs over a relatively short period of time (3-9 years) compared to a harvest rotation of 40-60 years.
 When considering these findings in addition to other relevant CMER and non CMER studies, we believe the landowner and county’s proposal addresses the problem identified. (see also NMFP BiOp page 285 and USFWS BiOp page 5 and 862)

 Temperature response post-harvest and amphibian abundance changes measured eight to nine years post-harvest are the two primary areas of concern.
-While there has been great focus on the measurable change temperature standard in non-fish streams of greater than 0.3° C, there has been little to no acknowledgement that most Hardrock and Softrock treatment sites were well below the 16° C designated use temperature standard both before and after harvest.
+While there has been great focus on the measurable change temperature criteria in non-fish streams of greater than 0.3° C, there has been little to no acknowledgement that most Hardrock and Softrock treatment sites were well below the 16° C designated use temperature standard both before and after harvest.
 All Forest Practices treatment sites in the Hardrock and most Softrock sites study were below this standard.
 This is great news!

 Landowners must maintain a continuous 30’ equipment limitation zone along the entire Np stream length and maintain a minimum of half of the stream length with 50’ buffers along both sides of the stream to prevent water from warming to unsafe levels.

-Current rules also require a minimum of 300-500’ of buffer length upstream of the intersection where non-fish and fish streams meet and protecting sensitive sites such as Np stream junctions, seeps, springs, and the Np stream initiation points with 56-ft radius buffers.
+Current rules also require a minimum of 300-500’ of buffer length upstream of the intersection where non-fish and fish streams meet and protecting sensitive sites such as Np stream junctions, seeps, springs, and the Np stream initiation points with 56′ radius buffers.

 Buffers are also provided where there are potentially unstable slopes along Np streams.
-The studies show that with this extra protection, the actual length of Np streams buffered under current forest practices requirements is likely 65% – 70% rather than the minimum 50%.
+The studies show that with this extra protection, the actual length of Np streams buffered under current forest practices requirements likely averages 65% – 70% rather than the minimum 50%.

 Timber harvest of an entire Np watershed greater than 30 acres would require 100% of the Np stream to be protected with 75’ buffers on both sides of the stream – this is the treatment tested in the Experimental Buffer Studies.
 To recognize stakeholder concerns about multiple entries, the proposal is if 85% of the entire basin is harvested within 5-years, the 75′ continuous buffer is required.

-A 75′ buffer of trees on each side of the stream is left for the first 500′ then a 50′ buffer for the next 500′ for a total of 1,000′ from the intersection of Fish/Non-fish streams to protect the transition zone and ensure cool water for fish.
+A 75′ buffer of trees on each side of the stream is left for the first 500′ then a 50′ buffer for the next 500′ for a minimum total of 1,000′ from the intersection of Fish/Non-fish streams to protect the transition zone and ensure cool water for fish.

 The small forest landowner option is the same as prescription A and B except the buffer width is 50 feet and includes a management option in the outer 25 feet.
 This option recognizes the disproportionate economic impact to small landowners from substantive regulatory changes.